 If you are advocating for human rights in PNG, or working towards the SDGs, HRMI data can point out new opportunities for progress.
 Here are some ways you can use our data to encourage progress:

 1. Look for the countries that are similar to PNG in income, but scoring much better.
-You can filter the rights pages on our Rights Tracker by region and income level, so just click on these rights to get started, and choose a filter at the top left: right to food, right to health, right to housing, and right to work.
+You can filter the rights pages on our Rights Tracker by region and income level, so just click on these rights to get started, and choose a filter at the top left: right to education, right to food, right to health, right to housing, and right to work.